bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Well I&apos;'m here to tell you, you&apos;'re not ready to be a web developer.
+Well I&apos;m here to tell you, you&apos;re not ready to be a web developer.
 But what you have learned is that with the exception of a few things called forms and a little bit about graphics, you have learned the bulk of the HTML5 tags.
-You&apos;'ve learned their syntax and their semantics.
+You&apos;ve learned their syntax and their semantics.
 With that information, you are now ready to go off and learn even more about the areas that really interest you in particular.
-Whether that&apos;'s design, accessibility, user experience.
-And it&apos;'s very important that you have this basic understanding before you go onto these other ideas.
+Whether that&apos;s design, accessibility, user experience.
+And it&apos;s very important that you have this basic understanding before you go onto these other ideas.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->